mfontes8/FinalProject/README.md

   -Added Score System
   -added Endings based on score (Bad, Mediocre, Good Endings) -Fixed Combat.
 Making sure health carries over to the main after function

+  Update!
+  Shops were updated and fixed to work properly in the main function.
+Shops also dont allow players to add health without spending money.

+  If their was more time or if I had a better idea how it would work, the one thing i would change is the coin system.
+Right now, the coins are rewarded even if the player does not participate in the battle.
+Which was not my intentions.
+What I would have liked is that a player was rewarded coin only if they fought and were successful in a battle.

+Instructions to start the game.
+Players must download text files that are included with the document.
+OS, Random, and Time librabrys are used
+To start the game, Player must be in a terminal and be on the current folder the game is located in.
+Simply type the file name with .py at the end.
+The game should execute.